mmkaram/nixos/README.md

 - [ ] update @prisma/language-server when fixed, currently broken on nixpkgs
 - [ ] update iamb (cur 0.10) to a version that supports images
 - [ ] Get the nixpkgs version of the Zen browser when it's up
+- [ ] Add rust analyzer when not borked
+- [ ] Add drawio when not borked
 ### QoL
 - [ ] Cloud synced atuin
 - [ ] Add declarative configuration for home EPSON printer